Board Certified Assistant Behavior Analyst® (BCaBA®)

-Candidates may contract independently with a BCBA/approved supervisor to acquire fieldwork supervision.
-Alternatively, UH Mānoa is approved by the BACB® to provide practicum or intensive practicum.
-Students who opt to pursue fieldwork through UH Mānoa must enroll in SPED 478 (ABA Fieldwork) for up to six additional credits.
+Candidates may acquire fieldwork supervision independently from university.
+Alternatively, UH Mānoa can provide ABA fieldwork through additional credits.
+Students who opt to pursue fieldwork through UH Mānoa must enroll in SPED 478 (ABA Fieldwork) for up to nine additional credits (3 semesters).
 Practicum opportunities through UH Mānoa are only an option for candidates enrolled in coursework and SPED 478 is subject to availability.